 Any and all documents required for registration that are not in English must be accompanied by authorized English translations.
 All translations must be completed by a translation agency or authorized translator, not by the parent or guardian.

-The Office of Student Affairs team member will make copies of any originals you bring and return the original to you.
+The Office of Registration and Enrollment team member will make copies of any originals you bring and return the original to you.
 The only exception is official transcripts for students entering Brookline High School: original transcripts must be submitted directly to the school; our staff will, however, provide a copy of your original for your records.

-The Office of Student Affairs will communicate all school assignments to families, either by email or by letter.
+The Office of Registration and Enrollment will communicate all school assignments to families, either by email or by letter.
 Students are assigned to school in Brookline primarily based on the location of their homes.
 To see which district your home is in, visit our School Locator.
 Please keep in mind that many addresses in Brookline fall within buffer zones.
 For more information regarding buffer zones, please see our Buffer Zone FAQ.